 Congressional App Challenge

-The submitted apps will be judged by a panel of experts from the region, with the winner announced in early December.
-The winning app from each participating congressional district will be featured on the U.S. House of Representatives’ website (www.House.gov), and as part of a U.S. Capitol exhibit.
+The submitted apps are judged by a panel of experts from the region, with the winner announced in December of each year.
+The winning app from each participating congressional district will be featured on the U.S. House of Representatives’ website and as part of a U.S. Capitol exhibit.

 When details regarding the 2021 Congressional App Challenge become available, we will update this page and provide the information to computer science teachers across Missouri’s 2nd District.
 If you have questions or would like more information, contact Jaci Winship at firstname.lastname@example.org or 636-779-5449.

 By recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.